omarryhan/aiogoogle/docs/index.rst

     The error and return messages shown below are very verbose and aren't fit for production.

-    And obviously, if you're performing OAuth2 via Authorization Code Flow, then you shouldn't hand the user their tokens
+    If you're performing OAuth2 via Authorization Code Flow, you shouldn't hand the user their tokens.

 .. code-block:: python3

     #!/usr/bin/python3.7

-    import sys, os, webbrowser, yaml, json, pprint sys.path.append('../..')
+    import sys, os, webbrowser, yaml, json, pprint

     from sanic import Sanic, response
     from sanic.exceptions import ServerError